mattdesl/vecmath/readme.md

 The reason gl-matrix is so blazingly fast is mostly because its code is highly optimized.
 It unrolls loops, uses inline code everywhere, and takes advantage of JS variable caching.

-The difference between property and array accessors is negligible for the vast majority of applications.
 Thanks to optimizations on JS engines (V8, SpiderMonkey, etc), hidden classes and inline caches are _really_ fast nowadays (and will probably only get faster).
 As you can see in the following benchmarks, class-based Vectors actually outperform array access:

 http://jsperf.com/gl-matrix-vs-objects/4
 http://jsperf.com/gl-matrix-vs-vecmath

+It's important to realize that the difference between property and array accessors is negligible for the vast majority of applications, so you shouldn't be sacrificing code readability and maintainability for a change that won't make a dent in the long run.

 ## What about WebGL?